Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 Get a roommate

 Join the Facebook chat groups by searching “Spanish Auxiliar” and the academic school year you’ve been accepted to teach to network with other Auxiliars in your region and province.
 Doing so also sheds some light on whom you will be surrounded by for the next eight months to a year.
-As a result of doing so, I was able to locate and befriend the outgoing Auxiliar from my assigned school, who in turn helped me locate housing, gave me fun facts about my town and what to expect from it.
+As a result of doing so, I was able to locate and befriend the outgoing Auxiliar from my assigned school, who in turn helped me locate housing, gave me fun facts about my town, and understand what to expect from it.

 This network group is large, but useful.
 Search for the Auxiliar program in the town of your assignment for even more filtered results.
 Perhaps another Auxiliar new to Spain (or that specific town) will be looking for a roommate to help offset living expenses.

-I highly recommend this option for any first year Auxiliar as adjusting to foreign currency, pricing of items and adapting to a new environment can be easier if not done alone.
+I highly recommend this option for any first year Auxiliar as adjusting to foreign currency, pricing of items, and adapting to a new environment can be easier if not done alone.